rawitat/gtypist_lessons/programming_quotes.typ

 *:G5_7
-I:Bjarne Stroustrup, "The Design and Evolution of C++" I:I have reaffirmed a long-standing and strongly held view: Language comparisons :are rarely meaningful and even less often fair.
+I:Bjarne Stroustrup, "The Design and Evolution of C++" S:I have reaffirmed a long-standing and strongly held view: Language comparisons :are rarely meaningful and even less often fair.
 A good comparison of major :programming languages requires more effort than most people are willing to :spend, experience in a wide range of application areas, a rigid maintenance